MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sap.md

 ## <a name="saplogin"></a> Launch SAP

-Open the SAP GUI application and connect to a SAP system.
+Open the SAP GUI application and connect to an SAP system.

 For connection mode:

-- The server description option allows you to connect with a SAP system through the SAP name or IP address.
+- The server description option allows you to connect with an SAP system through the SAP name or IP address.
 To do this, you need the necessary login credentials and access permissions.
 The server description is a human-readable name or description of the SAP system.
-- The server connection string option allows you to connect with a SAP system through a connection string.
+- The server connection string option allows you to connect with an SAP system through a connection string.
 The server connection string typically includes the server ‘s name or IP address, the instance number, and the system ID.
-The server connection string is a specific format for identifying and connecting to a SAP system.
+The server connection string is a specific format for identifying and connecting to an SAP system.

 For multiple logon options: